Dulanga-Rukshan/Erebus/README.md

 ## **Important Notes:**
 --------------------

-- **Always maintain backup copies of your files and remember your passwords** – lost encryption keys cannot be recovered.
+- **Always maintain backup copies of your files and remember your passwords** – forget password files cannot be recovered.
 - Erebus is intended for **personal and enterprise use** to secure sensitive data.
-- **Do not share your password or encryption keys** with anyone to ensure your data remains private.
+- **Do not share your password** with anyone to ensure your data remains private.

 * * *